Instructions for Visiting Astronomers

 Reference Star R magnitude Comments

-VLT Guide Star 11 - 13 select guide stars close to 11 mag (but not brighter) if your constraints allow a seeing of >1.4".
-If the conditions are optimal (good seeing, clear conditions), then a fainter guide star (to R=14) may work, but there is the risk that the telescope AO will not function.
-In this case another GS would need to be chosen, which could cause vignetting of your targets by the guide star probe.
+VLT Guide Star 9 - 11 select guide stars close to 9 mag (but not brighter) if your constraints allow a seeing of >1.4".
+The optimal range is 9-11 with the NGTCCD.
+If the conditions are optimal (good seeing, clear conditions), then a fainter guide star (to R=13) may work, but there is the risk that thetelescope AO will not function.
+In this case another GS would need tobe chosen, which could cause vignetting of your targets by the guidestar probe.

 Further requirements: